Introduction: Nucleus Colony -or- How to Start a Beehive

 - Access to this space 24/7 without needing to make arrangements.
 You'll thank me for this tip.

 - Located at least 100 feet from sidewalks, doors, pet areas, and any other areas that see heavy people/pet activity.

 - Not too windy or places where temperature swings are minimal.
 Rooftops are difficult places to learn beekeeping.

 - A good water source nearby, either provided by you or a natural source like a creek.
-Bees prefer clean, running water.
-A faucet with a very slow drip is ideal.
+Bees prefer pool water or a drippy faucet on soil for some reason.

 - Urban areas with lots of irrigated gardens around them

 - Places where they cannot be seen from the road or by neighbors

 - Places where you can keep more than one hive, since they can share resources when you pair them up.

 - Space between your hives so that bees know which one is their own.
 The hives in this photo are very close together, not ideal but makes for a pretty photo and easier to work this way.